USCIS Filing Fees Calculator

 Always follow the form’s instructions.
 General guidance:

-- For paper filings: separate check/money order per form/charge (unless the form states otherwise).
+- For paper filings: use a separate check/money order per form and per additional statutory charge (unless the form states otherwise).

 - For online filings: review the final total in your USCIS account before confirming.